 Word count: 2338

-Whatever is going on in your life, be it pain, fatigue, stress, anxiety, or any other life ‘stuff’, your self-relationship either helps or hinders those experiences.
-It’s something that many of us don’t know much about or even consider.
-In this blog you’ll learn about what a self-relationship is, why it is SO important, how to build a stronger connection with yourself and cultivate self-love.
+Your mind-body connection shapes your self-relationship whatever is going on in your life.
+Your experience of pain, fatigue, stress, anxiety, or any other life ‘stuff’ is shaped by this connection.
+This will either help or hinder your experiences, which is something that many of us don’t know much about or even consider.
+In this blog you’ll learn about what the mind-body connection is, how it affects your self-relationship, why it is SO important and how to build a stronger connection with yourself and cultivate self-love.

 In the words of mindfulness expert, Professor Jon Kabat-Zinn “Wherever you go, there you are”.
 You can change relationships with others, jobs, even countries, but once the noise of that change has settled, you’ll find that it’s still you there in your new context.